''Isola Madre (Mother Island) is the most sensuous place I have ever seen in the world”.

 (G. Flaubert, 1845)

+The luxuriant garden makes this magic Island unique, brimming with rare and exotic plants from every latitude, proof of the Borromeo family's interest in botany over the centuries.
 Originally it was a fruit orchard, then an olive grove followed by a citrus orchard.
-The Island took on its present aspect of romantic English park in the early nineteenth century.
+The Mother Island took on its present aspect of romantic English park in the early nineteenth century.
 Expert gardeners and botanists, assisted by the perfect mild climate, knowledgeably integrated the collections over time with new species, flowering continuously and exuberantly for visitors.

 Not to be missed amongst these is the spring blooming of rhododendrons, camellias, azaleas and magnolias, followed by the summer show of Bougainvillea and the Millettia japonica.
 There is no shortage of multi-coloured carpeting, wisteria pergolas and waterlilies.

 The symbol of the Island is the magnificent, secular specimen of Kashmir Cypress, uprooted by a whirlwind in 2006 and now fully revived, one of nature's miracles.